 You must be 16 to attend.

 There are lots of great AirBnB’s and hotels within easy biking and walking distance of the Montana Media Lab.
-We recommend booking early though as places tend to fill up quickly, especially in the summer.
+We also offer low-cost accommodations in UM dorms for many of our workshops.
+See specific workshops for details.

 Missoula International Airport

-That depends on you.
-We provide all summer workshop participants with a bike to help with getting to and from the Lab (and making late night ice cream runs).
-If your workshop requires field reporting, and you want to go outside Missoula to report, you will need a car.
+That depends on the workshop (and a bit on you).
+Workshops that require a car will clearly say so in the workshop FAQs.
+We have several bikes available for check out during our summer workshops for help getting to and from the Lab (and making late night ice cream runs).
+If your workshop requires field reporting, and you choose to go outside Missoula to report, you will need a car.
 Otherwise, you’ll find that Missoula is incredibly bike friendly, and you can get just about anywhere you need to go on two wheels.

 All of our workshops are intensive, so your days will be busy and long.
 If you want to see some of what Montana has to offer (and believe us, you do), we recommend adding a few days on to either end of your workshop.